Jim-JMCD/Test_Files_Create/README.md

 * If the 'shuf' command is not available
 * if the -c option not avaiable for the 'head' command.

 If the 'seq' command is not avaiable.
 The character pool will not be displayed in the inital summary.
+The seq command is not required for file creation.

 Binary data is generated from /dev/urandom.
 This data will not compress that well.
 Binary data that is stored/transmitted may render data deduplication and compression ineffective.